dzduniak/LauncherIconTool/README.md

 It will create icons with all required sizes.

-This methods avoids creation of artifacts due to filtering when scaling large size raster images.
+This method avoids creation of artifacts due to filtering when scaling large raster images.